camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 </userTask>
 ```

-## Use scripts as condition
+## Use Scripts as Conditions

-As an alternative to expression language camunda BPM allows you to use scripts as
+As an alternative to expression language, camunda BPM allows you to use scripts as
 `conditionExpression` of conditional sequence flows.
 Therefore the `language` attribute  of the
-`conditionExpression` element has to be set to the scripting language to use.
+`conditionExpression` element has to be set to the desired scripting language.
 The script source code
 is the text content of the element as with expression language.
 Another way to specify the script
-source code is to define a external source like described in the [script source
+source code is to define an external source like described in the [script source
 section](ref:#process-engine-scripting-script-source).

 The following example shows some usages of scripts as conditions.
 The groovy variable `status` is a